Al-Akik/IMuse/README.md

 # iMuse

-iMuse is an artists social media platform that will make it easy for artists to connect, collaborate, and share ideas.
+iMuse is a unique, music-focused social media application developed with React Native and Node.js.
+The platform containes most functionalities seen in apps like Instagram, offering an engaging and interactive user experience.
+Key features include a built-in chat system and a  recommendation algorithm developed from scratch.

 ## Setting up Firebase Credentials